 Shoshana Kordova is a journalist, translator and editor living in Israel.

-She is the style editor for the English edition of Haaretz (that’s comma kind of style, not fashion kind of style), where she also edits and translates news, features and book reviews, and writes a Word of the Day column on Hebrew words or phrases that catch her fancy.
+She is the style editor for the English edition of Haaretz (that’s comma kind of style, not fashion kind of style), where she writes a Word of the Day column on Hebrew words or phrases that catch her fancy.

 You can contact her at her full name (shoshanakordova) at gmail dot com.